KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 - Please star 🌟 to encourage developer(s).

 ## TODO
-- [ ] Create a package and publish to pypi.
+- [ ] Create a package and publish to PyPi.
 - [ ] Automatically
   - [ ] Handle Chromedriver
     - [ ] Download chromedriver (based on the Google Chrome version installed).